In five years, hydropower will still be the biggest source of renewable energyOctober 25, 2018

 Are the current engineering solutions sufficient to save migrating fish?October 29, 2018

-Why the Barrier Tracker app is the key to river connectivity in Lithuania
+Why the Barrier Tracker app is one of the keys to river connectivity in Lithuania

 In Lithuania, there have been no dam removals.
 There are plans to remove dams but the plans are lagging and none have yet resulted in a removal.
 But there is a light at the end of this tunnel!
 There are people like Karolina Gurjazkaitė instigating a change in Lithuania.